jeffreysorgen/golf-club-sensors/activity.md

 ### Current development solution
 - Connect the Arduino Sense (USBmicro female) to a power source.
 - Use a lightweight **phone recharger** to serve this purpose during development.
 I can now connect with BLE and be _physically detached_ from my computer!
 Would just need a strap or pocket or something for it.
 I'm using non-adhesive bandages wrapped around my wrist.

+**However:**
 - Normal rechargers auto-shutdown with low power drain, so this doesn't work.
 - The example (YouTuber) BLE sketch did not work without being connected to a computer.
-However, the Nano was able to connect via BLE to my computer using a different BLE example, the _magic wand_, from the TinyML course.
+- The Arduino device was able to connect via BLE to my computer using the _magic wand_ example from the TinyML course.
   - In this case, the device connected quickly enough prior to the auto-shutoff of the battery pack
-    - This is a case where the computer (Chrome browser) functionality was reliable enough to connect
+  - The Chrome browser functionality was reliable enough to connect
-    - **Must try other BLE examples**
-- Use a 9V battery with the Learning Kit Shield
-  - [**This**](https://github.com/tinyMLx/appendix/blob/main/PoweringArduino.md) is a good place to read about this.
+- There's a power solution in the TinyML Course attaching a 9V battery to the Learning Kit Shield.
+This [**Appendix**](https://github.com/tinyMLx/appendix/blob/main/PoweringArduino.md#battery) is a good place to read about it.
+  - It's certainly not going to be for swinging around, but it is proof that there's a pinout solution.
+  - It's a good example for a stationary device.
+Therefore, I'm inclined to search for a specific development board containing IMU, microphone, and a good battery option.

+**Meanwhile:**
+- Move beyond the battery issues.
+- **Try out other BLE examples** to find out if a different BLE sketch works better than the YouTuber one.

 ### Description of current power solution